Jill Biden: Second term

-Subsequent activities
+Between tenures (2017–2021)

 The former second couple launched the Biden Foundation in February 2017, with the purpose of allowing them to pursue the causes they cared most about, including focuses upon preventing violence against women, his moonshot initiative, and her interests in community colleges and military families.
 That same month, she was named board chair of Save the Children; she said, "I think [their] emphasis on education fits with my life's work."
 Her husband was seen as a popular ex-vice president, and she received a standing ovation when she was a presenter at the 71st Tony Awards.

 In June 2017, the couple bought a $2.7 million, off-the-water vacation home in Rehoboth Beach, Delaware, near Cape Henlopen State Park, where they planned to host members of their extended family.
 Their ability to purchase this family property was due in part to deals they signed with Flatiron Books upon leaving office, with Biden contracted to write one book and her husband two.
 By 2019, the couple reported some $15 million in income since leaving the vice presidency, including $700,000 in speaking engagements for herself.
 The couple also substantially increased their charitable giving during this period.

 Jill Biden continued to teach full-time at NOVA after her husband left office, with a salary of close to $100,000.
 She was selected to give the keynote address at a commencement for Milwaukee Area Technical College in May 2017.
 She gave the keynote address at a California teachers summit in July 2017, emphasizing the importance of communities supporting their teachers given the emotional and circumstantial stresses they often have to function under.
 Then in May 2018, she gave a commencement address at Bishop State Community College in Alabama, telling the graduates that "Maybe like me, life got in the way and it's taken you a lot longer than you expected to get here today. ...
 Whoever you are, know this, if you can walk across this stage, you can do anything."
 In February 2019, she spoke to the graduating class of the Newport News Apprentice School, telling them she realized many of them were in complicated life situations with multiple responsibilities, and that "Sometimes your day is a jigsaw puzzle that never seems to get completed. ...
 But no matter where life takes you, as of today you are a master of a craft, a shipbuilder and a leader, and no one can take that away from you."